unoplatform/uno/doc/articles/getting-started/wizard/authentication.md

     Provides a customized login experience for performing login, refresh, or logout.
 This is also the authentication type that is generated with the project template when Custom Authentication is selected.
 The other types are not supported yet at the moment but they're on the roadmap and will come to the wizard soon.

-    ```
+    ```dotnetcli
     dotnet new unoapp -auth custom
     ```

 - #### MSAL

-    [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) (formerly AzureAD) stands for Microsoft Authentication Library, is part of the [Microsoft Identity Platform](https://learn.microsoft.com/en-gb/azure/active-directory/develop/v2-overview) and enables acquiring authentication tokens and access of protected APIs using OAuth2 and OpenID.
+    [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) (formerly AzureAD) stands for Microsoft Authentication Library, is part of the [Microsoft Identity Platform](https://learn.microsoft.com/azure/active-directory/develop/v2-overview) and enables acquiring authentication tokens and access of protected APIs using OAuth2 and OpenID.

-    ```
+    ```dotnetcli
     dotnet new unoapp -auth msal
     ```